magento/devdocs/guides/v2.2/cloud/configure/setup-cron-jobs.md

 ## Verify cron configuration on Pro projects

 Magento added an auto-crons configuration option to all Pro plan projects to support self-service cron configuration on Staging and Production environments using the `.magento.app.yaml` file.
-If this option is enabled, you can use the Magento crontab to review the cron configuration.
+If this option is enabled, you can use crontab to review the cron configuration.

 {:.bs-callout-info}
 Although you can use crontab to review configuration on Pro plan projects, Magento does not use crontab to run cron jobs for {{ site.data.var.ee }} sites deployed on the Cloud platform.